-- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor. - Food and Drink are prohibited in all classrooms.
+- Electronic Devices: Cell phones and electronic devices must be turned off and put away during class, unless otherwise directed by the instructor.
+You may not use a recording device in the classroom unless specified on a DSPS accommodation sheet. - Food and Drink are prohibited in all classrooms.
 Water bottles with lids/caps are the only exception.
 Additional restrictions will apply in labs.
 Please comply as directed by the instructor. - Disruptive Students: Students who disrupt or interfere with a class may be sent out of the room and told to meet with the Campus Disciplinary Officer before returning to continue with coursework.
-Disciplinary procedures will be followed as outlined in the General Catalog. - Children in the classroom: Due to college rules and state laws, no one who is not enrolled in the class may attend, including children.
+Disciplinary procedures will be followed as outlined in the General Catalog. - Children in the classroom: Due to college rules and state laws, only students enrolled in the class may attend; children are not allowed.